stackbit-projects/cool-tulip-9c975/content/pages/index.md

     background_image_opacity: 10
 seo:
   title: 'ZipShip: Phone only shipping'
+  description: >-
-  description: 'We bring all shipping supplies and '
+    We bring all shipping supplies.
+Service offered in San Francisco and Palo Alto only.
   extra:
     - name: 'og:type'
       value: website